ZipiNewhous/Exchange_Rates_Website_task/README.md

 https://nodejs.org/en/download/package-manager

-locate at the project folder in 2 cmds, then run:
+navigate to the project folder in 2 cmds, then run:

 first cmd: